pougetat/GameBoyEmulator/README.md

 * TASK : implement RET instructions
 * TASK : implement JR NZ instructions
 * TASK : implement ADD instructions

+## Milestone 3 : Run a simple game with joypad input

+* TASK : Find simple ROM specifications that we would like to run and determine system requirements
+* TASK : Understand joypad input requirements (perhaps some interrupts need to be implemented)

 # Learning resources